-Anne Farmer has been painting full-time for ten years, beginning with Somerset Arts Weeks as a ‘toe in the water’ in 2004.
-She exhibits regularly with Spring Farm Arts.
+Anne Farmer has been painting for many years, making a ‘serious’ beginning with Somerset Arts Weeks in 2004.
+She exhibited regularly with Spring Farm Arts, a co-operative venture , based in Moorlinch in the picturesque Polden Hills.

 Anne Farmer’s favourite medium is watercolour, using a variety of approaches and techniques available to water-colour painters today: vibrant, contrasting colours and textures which are adapted to a range of subject matter – landscapes both local and more exotic, often with boats and sailing as a subject, and buildings and features of the countryside and farmyard.
 There are often animals, as observed ‘on the doorstep’ – especially sheep and cattle.
 The result is a lively, bright collection of work.